Available 24/7

 Frequently Asked Questions

-Why does my rodent problem get worse every fall in Dixon?
+Why does my pest problem get worse every fall in Dixon?

 How do I protect my barn and outbuildings from pests?

 In Dixon, absolutely.
-Ground squirrel burrow systems can extend 5-30 feet and collapse under foundations, patios, driveways, and equipment pads.
+Mouse and rat entry and nesting activity can extend 5-30 feet and collapse under foundations, patios, driveways, and equipment pads.
 On agricultural land, they undermine irrigation berms and levees.
 Colony treatment and ongoing monitoring are essential for properties with active populations.

-Do I need different pest control if I have livestock or horses?
+Do I need different pest control for agricultural or large-lot properties?

 Our Services